 Four Nails Are Driven Into Your Body

-Most people believe nails are driven through the palms of the hands during crucifixion.
+Most people believe nails are driven through the palms of the hands during a crucifixion.
 While there has been some evidence of this, it was much more common to nail the wrists of the guilty party, as there was less chance the flesh itself will tear.

 Your Muscles Are Strained More Than You Can Imagine

 When it comes to being crucified, gravity has many ways of trying to make your worst nightmares come true - especially when it comes to your muscles.
-Once the nails are driven through your wrists and ankles, it's time for the real suffering to begin.
+Once the nails are driven through your wrists and feet, it's time for the real suffering to begin.

 Your Breathing Slows Immensely